The Abertillery Miners Institute – 1984-1985.

 The March Back to Work.

 Towards the end of February 1985, the National Union of Mineworkers held a meeting with the National Coal Board and conceded the fight was over.
 In the first week of March 1985, twelve months after the call out, the men realised that the long bitter battle was over.
-The strike force who had stayed loyal to the last, with heavy hearts arranged to gather at the Rose Heyworth Colliery, we formed a procession on the main road, just south of the pit and marched back to work through the bus-stop entrance opposite bottom Arael View housing estate.
+The strike force who had stayed loyal to the last, with heavy hearts arranged to gather at the Rose Heyworth Colliery, we formed a procession on the main road, just south of the pit and marched back to work through the bus-stop entrance opposite bottom Arael View housing estate and down into the colliery.